 Located centrally in the town of Grindelwald, a popular series of cable cars take visitors up to the alpine heights to Bort and then on to Schreckfeld and First.
 Families could certainly spend a full day exploring this area, but seeing as we only had a couple of hours, we only went as far as Bort.
 At the top in First, there is a cliff walk and a zip line for the adventurous as well a tot-friendly hiking trail to Bachalpsee for those looking for a calmer way to enjoy the alpine scenery.
 Between First and Bort at the Schreckfeld station, families with children over 135 cm (about 10-12 years old) can rent mountain carts to ride downhill to Bort.

 At Bort, there is a marmot-themed alpine playground.
 My kids only played a short time because they were so very excited to ride Trotti scooters downhill to Grindelwald.
 Riding a Trotti scooter downhill is quite a thrill!
 Children are required to be at least 125 cm (about 50 inches); at ages 7 and 8, my children barely made the cut.
-My son was ready to fly down the road the second he got his scooter, but my daughter took a little time figuring out the brakes; ultimately, they both beat me down to the town of Grindelwald — mostly because I was so distracted by the awesome views.
+My son was ready to fly down the road the second he got his scooter.
+However, my daughter took a little time figuring out the brakes.
+Ultimately, they both beat me down to the town of Grindelwald.
+I was so distracted by the awesome views.

-On our seventh day in Switzerland, we packed up and left the mountains for the city of Bern.
+On our seventh day in Switzerland with kids, we packed up and left the mountains for the city of Bern.
 Having traveled to Switzerland twice previously, Bern has always been one of my favorite Swiss cities.
-We took the train from Lauterbrunnen to Bern via Interlaken (STP); once in Bern, we used the city tram (STP) to get to our hotel, Hotel Alpenblick.
+We took the train from Lauterbrunnen to Bern via Interlaken (Swiss Travel Pass); once in Bern, we used the city tram (Swiss Travel Pass) to get to our hotel, Hotel Alpenblick.
 Upon arriving at our hotel and settling into our marvelous family room just steps from a fun library and sitting room area, we set off on foot to explore the city.

-Bern is a lovely city for families to explore and a convenient city stopover after a visit to the mountains.
+Bern is a lovely city for families to explore.
+It is also a convenient city stopover after a visit to the mountains in Switzerland with kids.
 While I haven’t had the opportunity to visit, I’ve heard that Bern’s museums, especially the Einstein Museum and Paul Klee Center, are fun for children and teens.
-I’m always so charmed by the city itself, the historic city center, the brilliantly blue Aare River and the cute rose garden overlooking the city, that I feel no need to go indoors.
+I’m always so charmed by the city itself, the historic city center, the brilliantly blue Aare River ,and the cute rose garden overlooking the city, that I feel no need to go indoors.

-On this visit to Bern, my family enjoyed a leisurely lunch at the restaurant adjacent to the rose garden and playtime at the super fun, shaded playground just steps away; the famous rose garden was only a 10 -15 minute walk from our hotel in one of Bern’s neighborhoods bustling with local children playing on the sidewalks.
-Playtime at Bern’s playgrounds, a stroll along the Aare River, and a visit to Bern’s bears in their relatively new enclosure looking out at the river are the highlights of a laid-back family afternoon in Switzerland’s capital city.
-We capped off our city adventure with a gelato and a walk through the city’s historic center before finding a restaurant (and another playground) back in the neighborhood near our hotel.
+On this visit to Bern, my family enjoyed a leisurely lunch at the restaurant adjacent to the rose garden.
+We followed up lunch with playtime at the super fun, shaded playground just steps away.
+The famous rose garden was only a 10 -15 minute walk from our hotel.
+Our hotel was in one of Bern’s neighborhoods bustling with local children playing on the sidewalks.
+Playtime at Bern’s playgrounds, a stroll along the Aare River, and a visit to Bern’s bears are the highlights of a laid-back family afternoon in Switzerland’s capital city.
+We capped off our city adventure with a gelato and a walk through the city’s historic center.
+Then we found a restaurant and another playground back in the neighborhood near our hotel.

-In the final leg of our journey through Switzerland, we traveled by train from Bern to Geneva via Lausanne (STP.)
-We rode public transportation in all three Swiss cities we visited using our Swiss Travel Pass, and the pass even gave us free entry to the Olympic Museum in Lausanne.
+In the final leg of our journey through Switzerland by train, we traveled from Bern to Geneva via Lausanne (Swiss Travel Pass.)
+We rode public transportation in all three Swiss cities we visited.
+The pass even gave us free entry to the Olympic Museum in Lausanne.
 In Geneva, we stayed at the Holiday Inn Express out by the airport for easy access the following morning.